johnalison/obsidian-notes/Journal/10 September 2024 Tuesday.md

 - wrote helper function to output debug info
 - All of the input pt are the same!!
 - All of the clustered pts are the same!!
-- Maybe the splittings are not ordered ?
+- Maybe the splittings are not ordered ???
-- The declustered jet pt are Different!
+- The declustered jet pt are Different!... problem was with rounding
+- Fixed with rounding the eta, phi and pt values!
+- Checking cutflow

 [[CMU HGC Mac Meeting 10 September 2024]]